The Center For Development, a non-profit, tax-exempt educational foundation.

 4. Review the hair mineral analysis by yourself before sending it to the coach, and note the major patterns that you see that are present.
 In other words, attempt to interpret the hair analysis yourself before submitting it to your coach.
 This is very good practice.

 It is fine to send in several charts at a time.
-The more charts you review with your coach, the more you will learn.
-Some coaches prefer to send the consultant or doctor an email interpretation and program, and then answer questions about it.
-This may save some time.
+The more charts you review with your coach, the more and the faster you will learn nutritional balancing.

 Fee.
-There is no charge for the advanced training if the doctor or consultant uses Analytical Research Labs (ARL) for hair testing, orders Profile 2 or Profile 4 with ARL, and uses their brand of supplements exclusively, except for kelp which they do not sell.
+There is no charge for the advanced training if the doctor or consultant uses Analytical Research Labs (ARL) for hair testing, orders Profile 2 or Profile 4 with ARL, and uses their brand of supplements, except for TMG which they do not sell.

-The training consists of 20-30 minutes per chart, plus short questions afterwards, as well.
+Your coach will spend 20-30 minutes per chart – preparing the interpretation and the program for you, plus answering short questions afterwards, as well.
 If you require more time, your coach may charge you a consultation fee.

 RULES FOR THE ADVANCED TRAINING